MVSS: A Unified Framework for Multi-View Structured Survey Generation: Limitations

 \section{Limitations}

-The system still depends on frontier LLMs for both generation and judgment, which raises cost, reproducibility, and bias concerns, especially when extending to domains underrepresented in pretraining data.
-Our structural and alignment objectives introduce additional hyperparameters whose robustness across domains and retrieval settings has not been fully characterized.
+The system still depends on frontier LLMs for both generation and judgment, which raises cost, reproducibility, and bias concerns, especially in domains underrepresented in pretraining data.
+Our structural and alignment objectives introduce hyperparameters whose robustness across domains and retrieval settings has not been fully characterized.
 Moreover, our evaluation focuses on 76 CS topics using an arXiv-based corpus, limiting generalizability to other disciplines, formats, or argumentative norms.
-Finally, MVSS models a static snapshot of a field and does not capture temporal evolution or uncertainty in conflicting evidence, suggesting opportunities for incorporating time-aware or uncertainty-aware structures in future work.
+Finally, MVSS models a static snapshot of a field and does not capture temporal evolution or uncertainty in conflicting evidence, leaving time-aware or uncertainty-aware structures for future work.